dschier-wtd/fedora-workstation/README.md

 ```

-If you want to use git instead, help to develop or change to a tag/branch on
+If you want to use git, help to develop or change to a tag/branch on the fly,
-the fly, you can clone the repository instead.
+you can clone the repository instead.

 ```shell
 # Clone the repository with a given tag